Members of the Roundtable

 Richard Willer, Ministry of Children and Family Development, Member

-Richard Willier, BA, BC Aboriginal Youth Probation Specialist, follows Aboriginal spirituality and is a Youth, Native and FASD Advocate.
+Richard Willier, BA, FASD Specialist, Cree, FASD Collaboration Roundtable member, planner of the (BC) FASD Fall Conference, and the Downtown Eastside FASD Conference follows Aboriginal spirituality and is an FASD Advocate.
 His passion in working with those experiencing FASD led him to assist in developing a National FASD Screening Tool in 2007.
-He’s referred many Youth for an assessment; created an FASD Cheat Sheet; been involved in a number of FASD projects; and presented FASD materials at the International FASD Conference and the Annual Fall FASD Conference in 2009, the Edmonton International Prevention of FASD Conference in 2013, among numerous groups since.
-He cofacilitates an FASD caregivers group.
-Richard has been part of the FASD Fall Conference planning committee for the past 5 years and the FASD Collaboration Roundtable group since its inception.
+He’s referred many people for an assessment; created many FASD learning materials and FASD pocket cards; been involved in a number of FASD projects.
+Richard has presented FASD materials at the International FASD Conference and the Annual (BC) FASD Fall Conference, the Edmonton International Prevention of FASD Conference in 2013, the 2015 Pre-International FASD Conference for members of the legal system, among various types of groups since doing an endless number of local, regional and international FASD presentations to different audiences in BC, Alberta and Ontario.
+He has co-facilitated an FASD caregivers group, and is a former FASD mentor.
+Richard has been part of the FASD Fall Conference planning committee for the past 7 years and the FASD Collaboration Roundtable group since its inception.
 He’s noted as a change maker.

 Marsha Wilson.
 Douglas College, Member